 Exemplary Good Weak No Evidence PD Stakeholder Input District gathered input by conducting needs assessments/meetings with teachers, other educators (e.g. administrators, specialists, etc.) and stakeholders multiple times to identify differentiated learning needs for EL teaching and learning.
-District has some input from teachers and other stakeholders to identify differentiated learning needs for EL teaching and learning. ☐ District gathered minimal input from teachers OR stakeholders to identify differentiated learning needs for EL teaching and learning.
+District has some input from teachers and other stakeholders to identify differentiated learning needs for EL teaching and learning.
+District gathered minimal input from teachers OR stakeholders to identify differentiated learning needs for EL teaching and learning.
 No mention of teacher/stakeholder input or needs assessment for EL teaching or learning.
-Comprehensive PD Program for Teachers of ELs Detailed professional development (PD) plan includes short and long-term goals for teachers of ELs and describes many effective PD elements , such ongoing teacher collaboration, classroombased application, AND teacher reflection or inquiry cycles.
-Professional development plan includes some goals for teachers of ELS and effective PD elements such as teacher collaboration, classroombased application, OR teacher reflection or inquiry cycles.
+Comprehensive PD Program for Teachers of ELs Detailed professional development (PD) plan includes short and long-term goals for teachers of ELs and describes many effective PD elements, such ongoing teacher collaboration, classroombased application, AND teacher reflection or inquiry cycles.
+Professional development plan includes some goals for teachers of ELs and effective PD elements such as teacher collaboration, classroom based application, OR teacher reflection or inquiry cycles.
 Limited activities described for professional development of EL teachers without any reference to specific professional development goals based upon teacher needs.
-No mention of professional development goals or plan for teachers of ELS.
-PD Content EL issues for district and site administrators, teachers, instructional support staff, AND counselors including but not limited to implementation of ELD Standards, addressing the language and socioemotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy and content instruction in L1 and English.
-EL issues for district/site administrators, teachers, instructional support staff, OR counselors such as the implementation of ELD Standards, addressing the language and socioemotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy or content instruction in L1 and English.
-Limited EL PD activities described for administrators, teachers, support staff or counselors such as the implementation of ELD Standards, addressing the language and socio-emotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy or content instruction in L1 and No EL PD activities described for administrators, teachers, support staff or counselors.
-PD Cultural Proficiency/ Competency classified staff to address key elements of classified staff to address key elements of cultural proficiency/competency training, including cross-cultural interactions, cultural differences in communication patterns, role of culture and impact on EL learning and achievement, and culturally responsive instruction and curriculum.
+No mention of professional development goals or plan for teachers of ELs.
+PD Content PD activities explicitly identifies training on EL issues for district and site administrators, teachers, instructional support staff, AND counselors including but not limited to implementation of ELD Standards, addressing the language and socio- emotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy and content instruction in L1 and English.
+PD activities identify some training on EL issues for district/site administrators, teachers, instructional support staff, OR counselors such as the implementation of ELD Standards, addressing the language and socio- emotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy or content instruction in L1 and English.
+Limited EL PD activities described for administrators, teachers, support staff or counselors such as the implementation of ELD Standards, addressing the language and socio-emotional needs of the different EL profiles (e.g. newcomers, Long Term English Learners) literacy or content instruction in L1 and A convities of the activities described for administrators, teachers, support staff or counselors.
+PD Cultural Proficiency/ Competency Explicit PD activities for certificated and classified staff to address key elements of cultural proficiency/competency training , including crosscultural interactions, cultural differences in communication patterns, role of culture and impact on EL learning and achievement, and culturally responsive instruction and curriculum.
 Some cultural proficiency/ competency training elements are identified in PD for certificated and classified staff, such as crosscultural interactions, cultural differences in communication patterns, role of culture and impact on EL learning and achievement, and culturally responsive instruction and curriculum.
-Minimal cultural proficiency/ competency training elements are identified in PD for certificated and classified staff, such as crosscultural interactions, cultural differences in communication patterns, role of culture and impact on EL learning and achievement, and culturally responsive instruction No mention of PD training for cultural proficiency or responsiveness. ٠

-Permission is granted to duplicate and distribute this document freely when credit is given to the sponsoring organizations.
+Minimal cultural proficiency/ competency training elements are identified in PD for certificated and classified staff, such as crosscultural interactions, cultural differences in communication patterns, role of culture and impact on EL learning and achievement, and culturally responsive instruction and curriculum.
+No mention of PD training for cultural proficiency or responsiveness.
+Permis when c Permission is granted to duplicate and distribute this document freely when credit is given to the sponsoring organizations. ument freely CaliforniansTogether CaliforniansTogether LMU[LA Tream to Reprint